 On the New 2019 year's eve, a PVS-Studio team decided to make a nice gift for all contributors of open-source projects hosted on GitHub, GitLab or Bitbucket.
 They are given free usage of PVS-Studio static analyzer for development of open source projects.

 We help to make code of open source software better and more reliable.
 Even though due to our publications more than 10000 errors have been fixed in open source projects, it is obviously not enough.
 Our team is physically not able to regularly check thousands of open source projects.
 That's why in 2016 we offered a free version of PVS-Studio licensing.
 The only condition is having a special kind of comments in your code.
 The article "How to use PVS-Studio for Free" tells in more detail about this type of licensing.

 In response to requests, we decided to make PVS-Studio usage possible for those who takes part in development of open source projects, posted on GitHub, GitLab or Bitbucket.
 Authors of these projects don't have to add any comments.

 Everyone who wishes, can get a free license for 1 year.
 To get the license, you need to:

 Upon expiration of the license, you can get a new license key in the same way.

 The old version of free analyzer usage with adding code comments remains in force.
 This mode has its own advantages.
-For example, students can use it to test their projects without having to upload them on GitHub/Bitbucket.
+For example, students can use it to test their projects without having to upload them on GitHub/GitLab/Bitbucket.
 Moreover, the previous version allows you to use the analyzer even for closed projects.

 Support for free users is carried out in replies on StackOverflow.
 The article "How to use PVS-Studio for Free" (see the section "Update: Support") describes this condition in more detail.
 We'd like to note that StackOverflow isn't s bug-tracker.
 Let's discuss there questions, related to analyzer work and so on.
 To inform us of obvious bugs, as usually, please, write to our support.